Dating Anxiety in The Age of Tinder

 There are two types of anxiety that we are going to look at in this blog: social anxiety and a subset of social anxiety that we call dating anxiety.
 I think it’s important to understand what all of this means so that you can better cope with any anxiety that you might feel.

 Social anxiety is just that.
 It is the anxiety or fear that you might feel in various social situations where people meet individually or in groups.
 Most of us have felt that from time to time.
 It’s not a real problem if your social anxiety generally is low to moderate.
 If that’s the case, you will likely function fairly well in these situations.
-If you tend towards being more shy, it will take more effort to become comfortable in one-to-one or group settings.
+If you tend towards being shyer, it will take more effort to become comfortable in one-to-one or group settings.

 Why We Feel Social Anxiety

-The reason we feel anxiety is because we get scared.
+The reason we feel anxiety is that we get scared.
 Here’s why: we want to be accepted.
 It’s natural for us to want to be received well and liked.
 When that becomes our obsession and keeps us from dating, then it becomes a problem.